 About the Scholarship

-Fifteen partial college scholarships of $3,000 each are being offered for the 2013-2014 school year.
+Sixteen partial college scholarships of $4,000 each are being offered for the 2023-2024 school year.
 Winners, selected in a lottery drawing, also will receive second-year scholarships of the same amount contingent upon satisfactory academic accomplishment.
 Part-time students, less than 12 credits, will receive half of the scholarship monies.

 Eligible for the awards are CWA members and their spouses, children and grandchildren, including those of retired or deceased members.